 - If the weather conditions are bad, don’t drive unless it’s necessary

-- Don’t drive fatigued – share the driving or pull over and have a rest
+- Don’t drive fatigued – share the driving or pull over and have a rest.
+If you’re worried you might have a medical condition causing fatigue, or you are a shift worker, this fatigue management course will help.

 - Don’t let inexperienced drivers drive your vehicle